 The world-famous RHS Chelsea Flower Show is set to return to its regular spring slot for 2022 after last year's event was held in autumn due to Covid-19.
-Designers are currently making their preparations for the highly anticipated spring event, which will take place from 24 – 28 May 2022.
+Designers are currently making their final preparations for the highly anticipated show, which will take place from 24 – 28 May 2022.

 'We can't wait to see the return of a spring RHS Chelsea Flower Show in 2022 and welcome our visitors back after a two-year wait,' says Helena Pettit, RHS Director of Gardens & Shows.
 'The show is jam-packed with stunning gardens and inspirational displays and with an abundance of wildlife-friendly planting, we won't be the only ones buzzing!'

 We've rounded up all the info you need to know about the RHS Chelsea Flower Show 2022 below – from what you can expect to see to how to buy tickets.
 It's time to put this must-visit event in your diary!